ROCm/rocSHMEM/docs/compile_and_run.rst

 .. meta::
-   :description: Information on how to compile and run rocSHMEM programs.
+   :description: Information on how to compile and run rocSHMEM applications.
    :keywords: rocSHMEM, ROCm, library, API, compile, link, hipcc

-.. _running-programs:
+.. _running-applications:

 --------------------------------------------------
-Compiling and running rocSHMEM programs
+Compiling and running rocSHMEM applications
 --------------------------------------------------

-This topic explains how to compile and run rocSHMEM programs.
+This topic explains how to compile and run rocSHMEM applications.

 Compiling and linking with rocSHMEM
 -----------------------------------